-Looking ahead, the integration of UA-EOR with hybrid recovery techniques, as well as its alignment with renewable energy sources, could redefine the industry's approach to sustainable resource management.
-By overcoming existing challenges and embracing technological advancements, ultrasonic-assisted oil recovery has the capacity to revolutionize the future of hydrocarbon production, ensuring both economic viability and environmental responsibility.
+Looking ahead, the integration of UA-EOR with hybrid recovery techniques and its alignment with renewable energy sources could redefine the industry's approach to sustainable resource management.
+By overcoming existing challenges and embracing technological advancements, ultrasonic-assisted oil recovery can revolutionize the future of hydrocarbon production, ensuring economic viability and environmental responsibility.